T

 museum

-Home to one of the largest collections of ancient Chinese artifacts and artworks in the world, spanning millennia.
-Marvel at masterpieces like the Jadeite Cabbage and the Meat-shaped Stone.
-Allow ample time to explore its vast treasures.
+Home to one of the world's largest collections of ancient Chinese imperial artifacts and artworks, spanning millennia.
+Key exhibits include the Jadeite Cabbage and the Meat-shaped Stone.

 2. Midday